ToothlessRider/MST_Notes/DAA_Notes.md

 *Best Case* : O(n logn)
 *Average Case* : O(n logn)
 *Worst Case* : O(n<sup>2</sup>)
+The *Worst Case* here would be passing an already sorted array (either in ascending or descending order) to Quick sort.

 >We choose a pivot element ( say the very first value.
 >Parition it into lower part ( lesser than pivot ) and upper part ( greater than pivot )